Skip to content

 More Info

-Note: This project was originally based on MQL Tools by L-I-V, but has since evolved into an independent project with significant architectural changes including clangd support and major performance optimizations.
+Note: Originally based on MQL Tools by L-I-V. Now an independent project with clangd support and major performance optimizations.

 View Changelog for the latest updates and improvements.